Users

 Create

-To invite a new user:
+To invite a new standard-role user:

 user = session.create("User",{